aportno/java-network-programming-harold/README.md

 in addition to HTTP for the Web, there are SMTP, POP, and IMAP for email; FTP, FSP and TFTP for file transfer; NFS for file access;
 Gnutella and BitTorrent for file sharing; the Session Initiation Protocol (SIP) and Skype for voice communication.

+IP (Internet protocol) was developed with military sponsorship during the Cold War, and ended up with a lot of features that the military was interested in.
+IP was designed to allow multiple routes between any two points and to route packets of data around damaged routers - the entire network couldn't stop functioning if the Soviets nuked a router in Cleveland.
+The military also needed to have many kinds of computers be able to talk to each other.

+Every computer on an IPv4 network is identified by a 4 byte number.
+This is normally written in a _dotted quad_ format like 199.1.32.90, where each of the 4 numbers is one unsigned byte ranging in value from 0 to 255.

+When data is transmitted across the network, the packet's header includes the address of the machine for which the packet is intended (the destination address) and the address of the machine that sent the packet (the source address).

+IPv6 addresses are customarily written in eight blocks of four hexadecimal digits separated by colons such as FEDC:BA98:7654:3210:FEDC:BA98:7654:3210.
+Leading zeros do not need to be written.
+A double colon indicates multiple zero blocks.
+For example FEDC::DC:0:7076:10 is equivalent to FEDC:0000:0000:0000:00DC:0000:7076:0000.

+The Domain Name System (DNS) was developed to translate hostnames that humans can remember, such as "www.oreilly.com" into numeric
+Internet addresses such as 208.201.239.101.

+IP addresses may change over time, so we should not write code that relies on a system having the same IP address.

+Several address blocks and patterns are special.
+All IPv4 addresses that begin with 10., 172.16, 172.31 and 192.168 are unassigned.
+They can be used on internal networks, but no host using addresses in these blocks is allowed onto the global Internet.
+These _non-routable_ addresses are useful for building private networks that can't be seen on the Internet.

+IPv4 addresses beginning with 127 (most commonly 127.0.0.1 aka localhost) always mean _local loopback address_.
+These addresses always point to the local computer, no matter which computer you're running on.
+In IPv6, 0:0:0:0:0:0:0:1 is the loopback address.
+The address 0.0.0.0 always refers to the originating host, but may only be used as a source address, not a destination.

+The IPv4 address that uses the same number for each of the 4 bytes (i.e., 255.255.255.255) is a broadcast address.
+Packets sent to this address are received by all nodes on the local network, though they are not routed beyond the local network.